integr8ly/integreatly-operator/README.md

 # The operator can now be run locally
 make code/run
 ```
-*Note:* if an operator doesn't find Installation resource, it will create one (Name: `integreatly-operator`).
+*Note:* if an operator doesn't find RHMI resource, it will create one (Name: `rhmi`).

 ### Logging in to SSO

-In the OpenShift UI, in `Projects > integreatly-rhsso > Networking > Routes`, select the `sso` route to open up the SSO login page.
+In the OpenShift UI, in `Projects > redhat-rhmi-rhsso > Networking > Routes`, select the `sso` route to open up the SSO login page.

 # Bootstrap the project